coolio570/SQL_Portfolio/README.md

 ## Files

-- **countries.csv:** Contains country names, ISO 3166-1 alpha-2 codes, and ISO 3166-1 alpha-3 codes.
+- **countries.csv**Contains country names, ISO 3166-1 alpha-2 codes, and ISO 3166-1 alpha-3 codes.

-## Questions
+Questions

 1. **Easy:** Retrieve all the countries along with their alpha-2 codes.